managarm/managarm/README.md

 **Graphics** Generic VBE graphics, Intel G45, virtio GPU, Bochs VBE interface\
 **Input** USB human interface devices, PS/2 keyboard and mouse\
 **Storage** USB mass storage devices, ATA, virtio block

+## Building managarm

+While this repository contains managarm's kernel, its drivers and other core functionality, it is not enough to build a full managarm distribution.
+Instead, we refer to the [bootstrap-managarm](https://github.com/managarm/bootstrap-managarm) repository for build instructions.